0atman/noboilerplate/scripts/37-functional-rust.md

 "I'm not sure whether what you ask for, is actually what will make you happy."

-I did not know what he meant, until I found Rust.
+I didn't know what he meant, until I found Rust after previously trying Haskell.

 ---